How to Get a Fulbright Grant

 The most important thing you can do is prepare at least one or two years in advance.
-If you are currently attending or are an alumnus of a U.S. university with a Fulbright program adviser, then your best bet is to make an appointment to see him or her.
-To find your nearest adviser, visit www.fulbrightonline.org/us/program_universities_us.php.
+If you are currently attending or are an alumnus of a U.S. university with a Fulbright program adviser, then your best bet is to make a appointment to see one.

 Obviously, if you apply for the U.K. your chances of getting accepted are quite low, whereas if you apply to a country like Estonia, you have a very high chance of being accepted if you are qualified.
 Imagine visiting villages where local culture and traditions are still strong and pure and where you will have the most intense cultural experience possible.

 If you were hoping to improve your French skills, but don’t want to spend your time with a colony of Americans, consider countries such as Tunisia, Senegal, or Mauritius.
 All offer an exciting experience in less-touristy areas.
 If you want to learn Spanish, you don’t have to go to Spain.
 Why not try Nicaragua, Uruguay, or Honduras?